-- our ability to develop, acquire and advance product candidates into, and successfully complete, clinical studies, and our ability to submit for and obtain regulatory approval for product candidates in our anticipated timing, or at all; - our ability to meet the postmarketing study requirements within the U.S. Food and Drug Administration's ("FDA") mandated timelines and to obtain favorable results and comply with standard postmarketing requirements including U.S. federal advertising and promotion laws, federal and state anti-fraud and abuse laws, healthcare information privacy and security laws, safety information, safety surveillance, and disclosure of payments or other transfers of value to healthcare professionals and entities for SUSTOL, CINVANTI or any of our product candidates; - our ability to successfully develop and achieve regulatory approval for other future product candidates utilizing our proprietary Biochronomer[®] drug delivery technology ("Biochronomer Technology"); - our ability to establish key collaborations and vendor relationships for our products and any other future product candidates; - our ability to successfully develop and commercialize any technology that we may in-license or products we may acquire; - unanticipated delays due to manufacturing difficulties, supply constraints or changes in the regulatory environment; - our ability to successfully operate in non-U.S. jurisdictions in which we may choose to do business, including compliance with applicable regulatory requirements and laws; - uncertainties associated with obtaining and enforcing patents to protect our products, and our ability to successfully defend ourselves against unforeseen third-party infringement claims; - our estimates regarding our capital requirements; and - our ability to obtain additional financing and raise capital as necessary to fund operations or pursue business opportunities.
+- our ability to meet the postmarketing study requirements within the FDA's mandated timelines and to obtain favorable results and comply with standard postmarketing requirements, including U.S. federal advertising and promotion laws, federal and state anti-fraud and abuse laws, healthcare information privacy and security laws, safety information, safety surveillance and disclosure of payments or other transfers of value to healthcare professionals and entities for Products or any of our Product Candidates; - our ability to successfully develop and achieve regulatory approval for HTX-034 and our other future product candidates utilizing our proprietary Biochronomer® drug delivery technology ("Biochronomer Technology"); - our ability to establish key collaborations and vendor relationships for our Products and our Product Candidates; - · our ability to successfully develop and commercialize any technology that we may in-license or products we may acquire; - unanticipated delays due to manufacturing difficulties, supply constraints or changes in the regulatory environment; - our ability to successfully operate in non-U.S. jurisdictions in which we may choose to do business, including compliance with applicable regulatory requirements and laws; - uncertainties associated with obtaining and enforcing patents and trade secrets to protect our Products, our Product Candidates, our Biochronomer Technology and our other technology, and our ability to successfully defend ourselves against unforeseen third-party infringement claims; - the extent of the impact of the ongoing Coronavirus Disease 2019 ("COVID-19") pandemic on our business, including any COVID-19 mutations or variants and any other diseases related to or resulting from COVID-19; - our estimates regarding our capital requirements; and - our ability to obtain additional financing and raise capital as necessary to fund operations or pursue business opportunities.

 Any forward-looking statements in this Quarterly Report on Form 10-Q reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under the section entitled "Risk Factors" in this Quarterly Report on Form 10-Q. You should carefully review all of these factors.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 These forward-looking statements were based on information, plans and estimates as of the date of this Quarterly Report on Form 10-Q, and except as required by law, we assume no obligation to update any forward-looking statements to reflect changes in underlying assumptions or factors, new information, future events or other changes.
-These risk factors may be updated from time to time by our future filings under the Securities Exchange Act of 1934 ("Exchange Act").
+These risk factors may be updated by our future filings under the Securities Exchange Act of 1934 ("Exchange Act").
 You should carefully review all information therein.